HazyResearch/data-centric-ai/mlops.md

 - [TFX Validation](https://mlsys.org/Conferences/2019/doc/2019/167.pdf): Generates and maintains a schema for the data.
 Failures in validating this schema either require the data to be fixed, or the schema to be changed.
 - [Deequ](https://ieeexplore.ieee.org/document/8731462): Enables unit-test for data via a declarative API by combining common quality constraints with user defined validation code.
 - [SliceLine](https://dl.acm.org/doi/10.1145/3448016.3457323): Finds problematic, potentially overlapping slices by exploiting various system specific aspects such as monotonicity properties and a linear-algebra-based enumeration algorithm on top of existing ML systems.
-- [MLINSPECT](https://dl.acm.org/doi/abs/10.1145/3448016.3452759): Detects data-distribution bugs by using linage-based annotations in a ML pipeline, which is modeled as a DAG of operations.
+- [MLINSPECT](https://dl.acm.org/doi/abs/10.1145/3448016.3452759): Detects data-distribution bugs by using linage-based annotations in a ML pipeline, which is modeled as a DAG.
-- [Amazon SageMaker Debugger](https://proceedings.mlsys.org/paper/2021/file/d1f491a404d6854880943e5c3cd9ca25-Paper.pdf): Consists of an efficient tensor processing library along with built-in rules executed in dedicated Docker containers.
+- [Amazon SageMaker Debugger](https://proceedings.mlsys.org/paper/2021/file/d1f491a404d6854880943e5c3cd9ca25-Paper.pdf): Consists of an efficient tensor processing library along with built-in rules executed in dedicated containers.
 - [Checklist](https://homes.cs.washington.edu/~marcotcr/acl20_checklist.pdf): Comprehensive behavioral testing of NLP models by modeling linguistic capabilities a NLP model should be able to capture.
 - [Model Assertion](https://arxiv.org/pdf/2003.01668.pdf): Abstraction for providing model assertions at runtime and during training in the form of arbitrary functions that can indicate when an error is likely to have occurred.